3 Myths About Choosing Winning Products Liability Cases

 This statement can seem so correct.
 Isn’t that who you’re hoping comes through your door?

-However, believing that an injured party with a good story always makes for a good product liability lawsuit can hurt you.
+However, believing that an injured party with a good story always makes for a good products liability lawsuit can hurt you.
 There are several pitfalls that can result in your investing substantial sums of time and money on a losing or under-performing case.

 The Reality: Every potential case must be examined with multiple considerations, any one of which could make the case a loser for you and your client.